Birda Logo

 Behaviour

 The Asian short-toed lark is known for its terrestrial habits, spending much of its time on the ground where it walks and runs with ease, thanks to its short toes.
-Observers may note its behavior of foraging for seeds and insects among the low vegetation.
+Observers may note its behaviour of foraging for seeds and insects among the low vegetation.

 Similar Species